 Generally, a research should do more than just generate new knowledge.
-The knowledge should in some way be useful, either by leading to a tangible benefit such as improved yield and productivity of crops and livestock, Research proposal writing and natural resources management or a less tangible one such as addressing an area of controversy.
+The knowledge should in some way be useful, either by leading to a tangible benefit such as improved yield and productivity of crops and livestock, and natural resources management or a less tangible one such as addressing an area of controversy.